 \section{Introduction}

-\IEEEPARstart{W}{hile} the field of reinforcement learning demonstrated various classes of learning-based control methods in research-driven applications~\cite{mnih2015atari,merel2017humanBehavior}, hardly any results have been successfully transferred to industrial applications that are \textit{safety critical}, i.e. applications that are subject to physical and safety constraints.
+\IEEEPARstart{W}{hile} the field of reinforcement learning demonstrated various classes of learning-based control methods in research-driven applications~\cite{mnih2015atari,merel2017humanBehavior}, very few results have been successfully transferred to industrial applications that are \textit{safety-critical}, i.e.\ applications that are subject to physical and safety constraints.
 In industrial applications, successful control methods are often of simple structure, such as the Proportional–Integral–Derivative (PID) controller \cite{ang2005pid} or linear state feedback controller~\cite{skogestad2007multivariable}, which require an expert to cautiously tune them manually.
 Manual tuning is generally time consuming and therefore expensive, especially in the presence of safety specifications.
-Modern control methods, such as model predictive control (MPC), tackle this problem by providing safety guarantees w.r.t. adequate system and disturbance models by design, reducing manual tuning requirements.
-The various successful applications of MPC to safety critical systems, see e.g.~\cite{qin2000overview,lee2011model} for an overview, reflect these capabilities.
+Modern control methods, such as model predictive control (MPC), tackle this problem by providing safety guarantees with respect to adequate system and disturbance models by design, reducing manual tuning requirements.
+The various successful applications of MPC to safety critical systems reflect these capabilities, see e.g.~\cite{qin2000overview,lee2011model} for an overview.

-While provable safety of control methods facilitates the overall design procedure, tuning of various parameters, such as the cost function in order to achieve a desired closed-loop behavior, still needs to be done manually and requires a reasonable amount of experience.
-In contrast, RL methods using trial-and-error procedures are often more intuitive to design and are capable of autonomously finding a better policy.
-The downside of many RL algorithms, however, is that explicit consideration of physical system limitations and safety requirements at each time step cannot be addressed, often due to the complicated inner workings, which limits their applicability in many industrial applications~\cite{amodei2016concrete}.
+While provable safety of control methods facilitates the overall design procedure, the tuning of various parameters, such~as the cost function, in order to achieve a desired closed-loop behavior, still needs to be done manually and often requires significant experience.
+In contrast, RL methods using trial-and-error procedures are often more intuitive to design and are capable of iteratively computing an improved policy.
+The downside of many RL algorithms, however, is that explicit consideration of physical system limitations and safety requirements at each time step cannot be addressed, often due to the complicated inner workings, and this limits their applicability in many industrial applications~\cite{amodei2016concrete}.